Gustavo-Hernandez/Gustavo-Hernandez/README.md

 ⚡ Also, I was part of a team that built an educational game that you can check here -->  https://vivarama.global/index.php/alebrijes/

-⚡ I developed a POS system and an administrative system with React JS that lets you control the offers of a store!
+⚡ I've recently developed a POS system and an administrative system with React JS that lets you control the offers of a store!

 🌱 I’m currently learning a little bit of Data Science...